Hire purchase debt

 Making an offer to pay

-Use your budget to work out what you can afford to pay.
+Use Your budget to work out what you can afford to pay.
+Don’t offer more than you can afford as you won’t be able to stick to this.

 - If you can afford to meet the contractual monthly payments, try to also pay something towards the arrears.